SvenBrnn/hazardous-killbot/README.md

 Posts EvE-Online Killmails von zkillboard.com to a discord channel using the zkillboard webhook endpoint and discord.js

+The bot was developed by [SvenBrnn](https://zkillboard.com/character/694883910/), ISK donations are always welcome if you like my work ;)

 ## Commands

 | key                                            | description                                                                                     |